-Protests expected in Jerusalem, West Bank and Gaza
+Friday protests over Trump's Jerusalem decision

-Jerusalem (CNN)Protests are expected to take place in Jerusalem, the West Bank, Gaza and Jordan on Friday as anger mounts over US President Donald Trump's controversial decision last week to recognize Jerusalem as the capital of Israel.
+Jerusalem (CNN)Protesters took to the streets of Jerusalem, several cities in the West Bank, and Jordan on Friday as anger reignited over US President Donald Trump's controversial decision last week to recognize Jerusalem as the capital of Israel.

+Palestinians threw rocks at Israeli security forces in the West Bank city of Bethlehem as hundreds demonstrated outside the al-Aqsa mosque in Jerusalem.
+Thousands gathered in downtown Amman, and Jordanian television aired live footage of smaller protests elsewhere in the country.

-Hundreds of Palestinians were expected to attend prayers outside the al-Aqsa mosque in Jerusalem.
-Metal security barriers have been erected around the Damascus Gate entrance to the Old City, which has often become a flashpoint for protests, and extra police officers have been deployed to control crowds.
+Metal security barriers were erected around the Damascus Gate entrance to Jerusalem's Old City, which has often become a flashpoint for protests, and extra police officers have been deployed to control crowds.

 Israel did not impose age restrictions on those able to access al-Aqsa mosque on Friday.
 In the past, young men have been banned from entering the area for Friday prayers in a bid to prevent violence.